 About Us

-Situated on the unceded and occupied territories of the Coast Salish Peoples, including the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), Sel̓íl̓witulh (Tsleil-Waututh), and Stó:lō nations, the Vancouver Aboriginal Child and Family Services Society (VACFSS) is a leader in delivering culturally-grounded, restorative family services to urban Indigenous families within the City of Vancouver.
+Situated on the unceded and occupied territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), sel̓íl̓witulh (Tsleil-Waututh), and stó:lō Nations, the Vancouver Aboriginal Child and Family Services Society (VACFSS) delivers culturally-grounded, restorative family services to urban Indigenous families within the City of Vancouver.

-We are an Indigenous‑led, fully delegated, non‑profit Child and Family Services Agency.
-Through delegation agreements, the Provincial Director of Child Welfare grants authority to Indigenous Child and Family Service Agencies like ours to administer parts of the Child, Family and Community Service Act.
+We are an urban Indigenous Child and Family Services Agency (ICFSA).
+Through Delegation Agreements, the Provincial Director of Child Welfare grants authority to Indigenous Child and Family Service Agencies like ours to administer parts of the Child, Family and Community Service Act.
 While the Province delegates certain responsibilities to us, our governance and accountability remain independent.

 We are not MCFD.
-We work closely with MCFD and with other ICFSAs, but our practice is grounded in Indigenous culture, supporting families, reducing harm, and keeping children connected to their families and communities.
+We work closely with MCFD and with other ICFSAs, but our restorative practice is grounded in diverse Indigenous cultures, supporting families, reducing harm, and keeping children connected to their families and communities.

-We strive to culturally and spiritually strengthen the families we serve and our practice is guided by policy and research done in partnership with the communities we work alongside.
+We strive to culturally and spiritually strengthen the families we serve and our practice remains guided by policy and research done in partnership with the communities we work alongside.

 Early Beginnings